RocketChat/docs/deploy/prepare-for-your-deployment/rapid-deployment-methods/docker-and-docker-compose/docker-containers/README.md

 #### Create docker-compose.yml file:

-To create a docker-compose file, please follow the instructions [here](../).
+To create a docker compose file, please follow the instructions [here](../).

 **Create the directories:**